EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 # Why Graph + Advanced Hunting is the right path

 * Microsoft’s **Advanced Hunting** via Graph is the modern, cross-workload way to query **Defender XDR** data (devices, identities, email, apps).
-The **`runHuntingQuery`** endpoint is the supported way to execute your KQL programmatically and get structured results you can transform or report on—exactly what your CSV export is doing. ([Microsoft Learn][1])
+The **`runHuntingQuery`** endpoint is the supported way to execute your KQL programmatically and get structured results you can transform or report on—exactly what your CSV export is doing.

-# Other useful automations you can add (same pattern)

-Because you already authenticate and post KQL to Graph, you can chain more actions off the results without changing your core plumbing:

-* **Auto-open tasks for owners**
-  Create work items automatically when `EndOfSupportDate` ≤ N days:

-  * Post to **Teams** channels with a table summary of at-risk software.
-  * Create **Planner** tasks (or share a **To Do** task) assigned to the device owner with due dates tied to the EoL date.

-* **Drive remediation with Intune (Graph device management)**

-  * Tag devices (Azure AD/Entra or Intune) with a custom attribute like `Needs_EoL_Remediation = True` when they appear in your EoL list; then scope an Intune remediation script or app uninstall policy to that group.

-* **Ticketing hooks**

-  * If you prefer email-based intake, send a formatted report via **Graph Mail (sendMail)** to your helpdesk queue with CSV attached and device-specific links.
-  * Or call your ticket system’s API in the same loop you export CSV.

-* **Evidence snapshots / knowledge base**

-  * Write the tabular output into a **SharePoint list** (via Graph Lists API) so you can filter/slice by product, vendor, BU, or owner; keep the CSV as an attachment for audit proof.

-* **Alert enrichment flows**

-  * On a schedule, join your “EoL software” list to recent **Device*Events** tables; if an out-of-support application is seen spawning processes or making outbound connections, post a **high-priority alert** in Teams or open an incident for investigation.
-(The same `runHuntingQuery` call returns those event rows you can correlate on.) ([Microsoft Learn][3])

-* **Executive summaries**

-  * Roll up counts by `SoftwareVendor/SoftwareName/EndOfSupportStatus` and push a compact CSV or HTML mail to leadership weekly/monthly (“EoL posture: total devices, top vendors, trend vs last report”).

 ---